stoutphoenix/strawberries/README.md

 **Final Combined Data:**
 - The resulting dataset (combined_data) contains one row per state per year, with columns for production_tons, total_tonnage, acres_harvested, and price_per_cwt, allowing for direct comparison.

+## Analysis

+Based on the combined_data, the following analyses were performed:

+**Price vs. Production Volume (California vs. Florida):** A comparative analysis of the relationship between price (price_per_cwt) and annual production volume (production_tons).
+This analysis focuses on the two largest producers, California and Florida, to identify trends and potential inverse correlations between supply and price.

+**State Analysis:** An examination of state-by-state production and shipment trends over time.
+This includes visualizing production_tons, acres_harvested, and total_tonnage to identify which states are primary producers versus primary shippers and how their roles have changed over the years.

+**Shipment vs. Production Ratio Analysis:** Calculation and analysis of the shipment-to-production ratio (calculated as total_tonnage / production_tons) for each state and year.
+This key metric provides insight into what percentage of a state's total production is being shipped via refrigerated trucks, highlighting patterns in local consumption, alternative shipping methods, or potential data discrepancies.